-All the released Volta GPUs, however, from the Tesla V100, to the Titan V and Quadro GV100, have been running the same 12nm TSMC lithography.
-TSMC have also said they were entering volume production of their 12nm FinFET chips in the fourth quarter of 2017, which is why we were expecting a full launch of Nvidia’s consumer-facing Volta cards relatively early in 2018.
+All the released Volta GPUs, however – from the Tesla V100 to the Titan V and Quadro GV100 – have been running the same 12nm TSMC lithography.
+TSMC has also said it was entering volume production of its 12 nm FinFET chips in the fourth quarter of 2017, which is why we were expecting a full launch of Nvidia’s consumer-facing Volta cards relatively early in 2018.

-Originally, Volta was supposed to be built using TSMC’s new 10nm process, but the pace of transistor shrinkage has become rather laggardly in recent years.
-Other rumours had Nvidia sticking with TSMC’s existing 16nm tech in order to be able to stick to their roadmap and get actual Nvidia Volta cards on the shelves in 2018.
+Originally, Volta was supposed to be built using TSMC’s new 10 nm process, but the pace of transistor shrinkage has become rather laggard in recent years.
+Other rumours had Nvidia sticking with TSMC’s existing 16 nm tech in order to be able to stick to its roadmap and get actual Nvidia Volta cards on the shelves in 2018.
 It’s now looking like somewhere between the two.

-TSMC’s 10nm process, unlike Intel’s Cannonlake design, is expected to be more of a stop-gap measure between their current process and the almost mythical 7nm lithography.
-To put that into perspective 7nm is about the height of three Tom Cruises standing on each other’s shoulders.
-But getting down to 10nm seems to be more of a challenge than maybe even they expected.
+TSMC’s 10nm process, unlike Intel’s Cannonlake design, is expected to be more of a stopgap measure between its current process and the almost mythical 7 nm lithography.
+To put that into perspective, 7 nm is about the height of three Tom Cruises standing on each other’s shoulders.
+But getting down to 10 nm seems to be more of a challenge than maybe even TSMC expected.
 I’m guessing either the price is prohibitive or the yields too low to offset the performance benefits of a newer design.
 Or a combination of both.

-The layout of the Volta GPU is a little different to previous Nvidia GPUs, but that’s mostly so they can squeeze in all of those 5,120 CUDA cores.
-In fact, the full GV100 GPU is actual capable of housing 5,376 CUDA cores, so the Titan V and Tesla V100 chips aren’t even the most powerful potential Nvidia Volta GPUs.
+The layout of the Volta GPU is a little different to previous Nvidia GPUs, but that’s mostly so all the 5,120 CUDA cores can be squeezed in.
+In fact, the full GV100 GPU is actually capable of housing 5,376 CUDA cores, so the Titan V and Tesla V100 chips aren’t even the most powerful potential Nvidia Volta GPUs.

 The actual setup is unlikely to change a huge amount with the gaming variants, apart from the double precision cores being stripped out.
-If Nvidia follow tradition each of the streaming multiprocessors (SMs) that make up the GV104 will have a certain amount of non-gaming silicon stripped out of them to make the more mainstream graphics cards.
+If Nvidia follows tradition, each of the streaming multiprocessors (SMs) that make up the GV104 will have a certain amount of non-gaming silicon stripped out of them to make the more mainstream graphics cards.

-But Nvidia has said there is specific hardware in the Volta architecture that benefits ray-tracing for games, but that it’s not necessarily the added Tensor cores Nvidia has dropped into the Volta silicon.
+But Nvidia has said there’s specific hardware in the Volta architecture that benefits ray tracing for games, but that it’s not necessarily the added Tensor cores Nvidia has dropped into the Volta silicon.
 Those do help, so there’s a good chance we’ll see Tensor cores crop up in our gaming chips too.
-That means it’s possible that there won’t be as sweeping changes to the consumer chip as we’ve seen in the past.
+That means it’s possible that there won’t be as many sweeping changes to the consumer chip as we’ve seen in the past.

-Oh hai, welcome to price speculation corner.
-Obviously we don’t know how Nvidia is going to price its new cards, but we can still make some educated guesses based on Nvidia passim.
+Oh hi, welcome to price speculation corner.
+Obviously, we don’t know how Nvidia is going to price its new cards, but we can still make some educated guesses based on Nvidia passim.
 And based on the ludicrous pricing of the Titan V.

-In short, they’re likely to be more expensive than the old Pascal generation of cards.
-Well, compared with the original, non-mining-boom-time price anyways.
+In short, the cards are likely to be more expensive than the old Pascal generation.
+Well, compared with the original, non-mining boom time price anyways.